-The real estate sector is now witnessing growing interest from buyers after nearly a decade of slow growth since the great recession in 2008.
+The real estate industry is now witnessing growing interest from buyers after nearly a decade of slow growth since the great recession in 2008.
 People are now willing to invest more, thanks to the improved financial positioning of economies and flexible banking options.
 However, the increased interest also brought with it a higher rate of fraudulent practices.
-We often hear of real estate scams such as double selling of a property, forgery of documents, title disputes etc. What can be done to counter these inefficiencies?
-We believe the solution lies with Blockchain.
+We often hear of real estate scams such as double selling of a property, forgery of documents, title disputes, etc. One way to overcome these problems is to integrate blockchain in real estate industry.

 By facilitating digital information to be distributed but not copied, blockchain technology established a backbone to share value.
 Even though the technology was originally devised for the digital currency, Bitcoin, entrepreneurs worldwide are now finding other potential uses for the technology.
 And it turns out the technology is the best fit to solve many of the issues faced in the real estate industry.

 In a real estate transaction, when a potential buyer seeks to purchase a property, they must find and secure the title and have the lawful owner sign over it.
 For a large number of residential mortgage holders, flawed paperwork, forged signatures, and defects in foreclosure documents have marred proper documentation of property ownership.
 Simply put, blockchain can set up a decentralized public ledger that real estate authorities can use to create a property database.
 This ledger can serve as a public land registry with detailed information about property rights, the number of people who have historically owned the rights, transactional data related to prize and measurements and much more.
-Major benefits of integrating blockchain in real estate are:

 Reach out to us today to schedule a call with our experts.